 - By specific alerts or by alert codes

-Support & Updates
+Support & Plugin Updates

-We’ve got a 15% off coupon (WPKUBE15) available for any add-ons you might purchase, but either way, it’s definitely worth your while to download and try out the free version.
+We’ve got a 15% off coupon (WPKUBE15) available for when you purchase the premium edition, but either way, it’s definitely worth your while to download and try out the free version.